LTUC/amman-102d8/README.md

+# Code 102: Intro to Software Development
-# Code 102 with Lead Instructor Shehab Eshtaiwi.
+Code 102 with Lead Instructor Shehab Eshtaiwi.

 Welcome, We’re delighted to have you as a member of our Code 102: Intro to Software Development course, where you'll learn the basics of computer programming.
 It'll be a lot of work and a lot of fun.